force-h2020/force-docs/docs/source/optimization.rst

 that below it is easy to figure out the execution layers manually.
 There are **topological sort** algorithms which can calculate the execution order and execution layers of a directed graph: for instance Kahn's algorithm and depth-first search.
-In BDSS the execution layers are set manually by the user.
+In the BDSS the execution layers are set manually by the user.

 .. figure:: images/graph.png
     :scale: 35 %